Layan34/2025_GP_10/README.md

 The player only needs to enter a player name inside the application.

 For EEG-based testing, an Emotiv account is required through Emotiv Launcher.
-No shared credentials are provided in this repository.

 ## GitHub Repository Link